Carla Leite

-Carla Leite (born 16 April 2004) is a French professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for Casademont Zaragoza of the Liga Femenina de Baloncesto.
+Carla Leite (born 16 April 2004) is a French professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA).
 She was selected ninth overall by the Dallas Wings in the 2024 WNBA draft.

 Early life

 Leite was born on 16 April 2004.
 She grew up in Poissy, Yvelines, and played several sports growing up, including association football and tennis.
 She first tried out basketball at age nine and said she "started to get serious" beginning at age 13.
 She started with the club ES Lorguaise and later moved to Draguignan UC, where she started with the U11 team but quickly moved up to the U13.
 She moved an hour away from home at age 13 to join the club Pôle d'Antibes, and spent several seasons there.

 Leite began attending Tony Parker Academy in 2019 while playing for the junior team of Lyon ASVEL.
 She played three years for Lyon and began receiving attention after scoring 27 points in the finals of the 2022 U18 French Cup, in a close loss to USO Mondeville.